joshcamas/mlf-unity/README.md

 # mlf-unity
 The Multi Language Format interpretor for Unity3D

+Note: This addon requires [Odin Inspector](https://assetstore.unity.com/packages/tools/utilities/odin-inspector-and-serializer-89041)

 ### About MLF

+MLF is a simple format that allows multiple human readable languages to be present in the same file.
+This interpretor for Unity3D imports these files, and makes them actually usable in engine.

 MLF is currently utilized in-house by Spellcast Studios in Unity3D for a variety of uses, such as scripting, quests and dialog.
-Since the key feature of MLF is simply to be a human readable wrapper for other languages, it allows different formats to be in the same file, with different tags and id's for the engine to read.

 ### Supported Languages